Shock-induced stripping of satellite ISM/CGM in IllustrisTNG clusters at $z\sim0$: Gas stripping by shocks

 \subsection{Stripping of ISM}

 For our analysis, we define cold gas within $2r_{\rm e}$ in a satellite galaxy as the ISM gas.
 Our tests show that before the shock crossing, the cold gas cells are closely attached to their host galaxies, with relative velocities close to the local rotational velocity.
-Since the ISM is surrounded by the CGM defined above, the ram pressure on the ISM is produced by its motion relative the the CGM, and can be estimated as
+The ram pressure on the ISM is produced by its motion relative to the local ICM, and is estimated as

-where $\rho_{\rm CGM}$ and $v_{\rm CGM}$ are computed using gas cells in a spherical shell with a radius ranging from $2$ to $4r_{\rm e}$.
+where $\rho_{\rm ICM}$ and $v_{\rm ICM}$ are computed using gas cells in a half spherical shell (with a radius from $6$ to $8r_{\rm e}$) in front of the galaxy moving in the ICM.
+This radius is chosen so that the ram pressure obtained is relevant to the ISM while the influence of any extended gas disk (see Figure \ref{fig_examples}) is reduced.
+We present the details of our method and additional tests in Appendix.
 Figure \ref{fig_rp} compares the ram pressure before and after the shock crossing.
 Before shock crossing, the ram pressure is typically less than $10^{-12}\Pre$.
-As shown in the figure 4 of \cite{Bosseli2022}, $P_{\rm rm}>10^{-12}\Pre$ is required to overcome the gravity of galaxies with masses $9\leq\log(M_*/\Msun)\leq10$, so as to strip their ISM effectively.
-Thus, most galaxies in our sample can maintain their ISM before shock crossing, i.e. at $t<t_{\rm sh}$ (also see below).
-At $t>t_{\rm sh}$, the ram pressure on some satellites is enhanced by one to three orders of magnitude.
-A large fraction of satellites have $P_{\rm rm}>10^{-12}\Pre$.
-Thus, ram pressure can play an important role in stripping the ISM.
+At $t>t_{\rm sh}$, the ram pressure on most of the satellites becomes larger than that at $t<t_{\rm sh}$, and for some of them the increase is by one to three orders of magnitude.
+A large fraction of satellites have $P_{\rm rm}>10^{-12}\Pre$ at $t>t_{\rm sh}$.
+Thus, ram pressure can play an important role in stripping the ISM\citep{Bosseli2022}.
 We cannot see any significant dependence of the ram pressure enhancement on stellar mass of galaxies, but a clear dependence on $r_{\rm sh}$ can be seen.
 As shown in Figure \ref{fig_dv_reason}, the CGM is affected significantly only at $r_{\rm sh}<1.2 R_{200}$.
-The change of ram pressure is thus expected to be smaller at large radius.
+The change of ram pressure is thus expected to be smaller at the larger radius.
 After the CGM is stripped, its velocity increases while the density decreases (Figure \ref{fig_cgmpro}).
-This indicates that the boost of the ram pressure is mainly produced by the increase of the velocity of the gas.
+This implies that the boost of the ram pressure is mainly produced by the increase of the velocity of the gas.